Canine Hip Dysplasia and The Story of Cody

 have to go through his with your dog, and your dog is easily put into a high degree of stress,

 please ask if your dog can stay in ICU for an additional day.
-If Cody had, I feel he may not
+If Cody had, I feel he may not have

-surgery would be done by a different surgeon.
+would be done by a different surgeon.

 I saw Cody nearly every day, driving two hours each way to see him in all kinds of Iowa winter